fredgibbs/fredgibbs.github.io/courses/food-diet-health.md

 <div>

 * Everyone starts with a C in the course.
 I assume you are all average students who do average quality work.
 I know this is false, but it's my starting point.
 It's your job to prove me wrong via your engagement in the course.

-* You raise (or lower) your grade based on the quality of your participation in class discussions and activities, random assignments, and your submitted written work.
+* You raise (or lower) your grade based on the quality of your participation in class discussions and activities, random assignments, and (least frequently) your submitted written work.

-* The course will be taught in the shiny new Teaching and Learning building in "[learning studios](https://www.unm.edu/~oset/Event%20Descriptions/LearningStudioClassroomsatUNM.html)."
-Discussions will be more like labs where everyone will be working in groups to research and discuss the daily topic--making extensive use of the video projector and whiteboards to share and communicate.
-Continual engagement with these activities is expected.
+* The class will meet in the shiny new Teaching and Learning building in "[learning studios](https://www.unm.edu/~oset/Event%20Descriptions/LearningStudioClassroomsatUNM.html)."
+Discussions will be more like labs where everyone will be working in groups to research the weekly topic and making extensive use of the video projector and whiteboards to share and communicate.
+Every Friday we will have group presentations that will summarize and bring together the readings for the week in a visual way.

-* Simply showing up to class counts for very little; **I expect that you'll attend most classes and be an active participant in all class activities**.
-If you are actively engaged, you'll raise your grade one letter grade (ie C->B).
+* Simply showing up to class counts for very little; **I expect that you'll attend most classes and actively participate in all activities.
+This work counts for 50% of your grade.** If you want a course where you can sit back and occasionally regurgitate information, this course isn't for you.

-* 4 750-word historical analyses of recent "publication" pertaining to food, health, and diet.
-These can be from a newspaper, magazine, movie, science research article, historical scholarship or whatever you like.
+* 4 750-word historical analyses of a recent "publication" pertaining to food, health, and diet.
+These can be from a newspaper, magazine, movie, science research article, historical scholarship, or whatever you like.
 They should be easily accessible through Google (this is not a scholarly or library research assignment, though you can go that route if you want).
 The goal is to find something you might read even if you weren't in the course, and critique it from a historical perspective (that you're hopefully getting in the course).
-These assignment will show that you're able to apply the course discussion and activities in productive ways.
+These assignments will show that you're able to apply the course discussion and activities in productive ways.
+(30%)

-* If your essays follow the protocols (listed below), you'll raise your grade one letter grade (ie B->A).
+* Your final "exam" will consist of contributing to a group project that examines some facet of the relationship between food, health and diet.
+All groups will present during the last week of class.
+You will compose and be individually graded on a 750-word essay that explains what you learned in the course and how you applied that to the project.
+(20%)

 * If you are displeased with your grade for any assignment, you can visit with me about your paper, rework it, and resubmit it *within 1 week*.
-You can continue to do this until we agree that your essay isn't going to improve anymore.
+You can continue to do this until we agree that it isn't going to improve anymore.
 Your final grade will reflect both your mastery of course material and your effort to improve your essay. *You cannot resubmit work without first meeting with me in my office to discuss the merits and flaws of your original submission.*

 </div>